SJTU-IPADS/ugache/README.md

 ```

 ## Hardware Requirements
-UGache aims to speed up embedding access in multi-GPU platform with NVLink support.
+UGache aims to accelerate embedding access in multi-GPU platforms with NVLink support.
 In this artifact, UGache only natively supports, and is evaluated on these 3 platforms:
 - Server A with hard-wired NVLink
   - CPU: 2 x Intel Xeon Gold 6138 CPUs (20 cores each)